-- 1. Read the example problems carefully, filling in any steps that are left out (ask someone if you can't follow the solution to a worked example). - 2.
+- 1. Read the example problems carefully, filling in any steps that are left out (ask someone for help if you can't follow the solution to a worked example). - 2.
 Later use the worked examples to study by covering the solutions, and seeing if you can solve the problems on your own. - 3.
-Most exercises have answers in Appendix B; the availability of an answer is marked by "⇒" at the end of the exercise.
-In the pdf version of the full text, clicking on the arrow will take you to the answer.
+Most exercises have answers in Appendix A; the availability of an answer is marked by "⇒" at the end of the exercise.
+Clicking on the arrow will take you to the answer.
 The answers should be used only as a final check on your work, not as a crutch.
-Keep in mind that sometimes an answer could be expressed in various ways that are algebraically equivalent, so don't assume that your answer is wrong just because it doesn't have exactly the same form as the answer in the back. - 4.
-A few figures in the book are marked with "(JA)" at the end of the caption.
-Clicking on this should open a related Java applet in your web browser.
+Keep in mind that sometimes an answer could be expressed in various ways that are algebraically equivalent, so don't assume that your answer is wrong just because it doesn't have exactly the same form as the given answer. - 4.
+A few figures in the pdf and print versions of the book are marked with "(AP)" at the end of the caption.
+Clicking on this in the pdf should open a related interactive applet or Sage worksheet in your web browser.
+Occasionally another link will do the same thing, like this example.
+(Note to users of a printed text: the words "this example" in the pdf file are blue, and are a link to a Sage worksheet.)
+In the html version of the text, these features appear in the text itself.